testpatchesorg/qubership-workflow-hub/docs/reusable/broadcast-files.md

 ## Features

-- Propagates commmon workflows to all qubership repos.
+- Propagates common workflows to all qubership repos.
 - Propagates .gitattributes to all qubership repos.
 - Propagates Cloud-Core specific dependabot config to Core repos.